PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/6-references/1-webhook/README.md

 You can listen to `subscription.updated` to get the date of the next invoice since this event is triggered when a subscription is renewed.

+You can find next invoice date in `data.subscription.next_billing_at`

 :::tip
 It's useful for stairstep, usage-based and charge at term pricing models
 :::